Atlassian Co. (NASDAQ:TEAM) CEO Michael Cannon-Brookes Sells 8,241 Shares of Stock

 Atlassian Co.
-(NASDAQ:TEAM – Get Free Report) CEO Michael Cannon-Brookes sold 8,241 shares of the stock in a transaction on Friday, October 6th.
-The shares were sold at an average price of $197.31, for a total value of $1,626,031.71.
-Following the completion of the transaction, the chief executive officer now owns 477,978 shares of the company’s stock, valued at approximately $94,309,839.18.
-The transaction was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
+(NASDAQ:TEAM – Get Free Report) CEO Michael Cannon-Brookes sold 8,241 shares of the business’s stock in a transaction dated Wednesday, October 11th.
+The stock was sold at an average price of $201.40, for a total value of $1,659,737.40.
+Following the transaction, the chief executive officer now directly owns 453,255 shares of the company’s stock, valued at approximately $91,285,557.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.

 Michael Cannon-Brookes also recently made the following trade(s):